 - Mouth to Mouth by Antoine Wilson, about how two strangers’ paths become irrevocably intertwined in the art world after one saves the other’s life.

-- The Great Experiment: Why Diverse Democracies Fall Apart and How They Can Endure by Yascha Mount, which offer context and solutions to the problem of maintaining a democracy that has various cultures and ethnicities.
+- The Great Experiment: Why Diverse Democracies Fall Apart and How They Can Endure by Yascha Mounk, which offer context and solutions to the problem of maintaining a democracy that has various cultures and ethnicities.

 - The School for Good Mothers by Jessamine Chan, a novel set in a dystopia where mothers are overly controlled by the government, and one mother must prove herself worthy to parent her own child.